 One of the greatest benefits of a personalized learning program like Pathways is the choice of curriculum.
 However, we also know that it can be a daunting task to research and review the tremendous range of options available.
 With the transition to Common Core, as a school, we want to ensure that the curriculum our families use meets these new standards and builds the type of critical thinking needed of a 21st-century student.
 In 2014, teachers met in subject specialty groups to review curriculum materials and make recommendations for students in our independent study model.
 The charts listed below comprise the culmination of these groups’ work (with updates added as they become available).
 The groups were asked to consider the following elements when conducting their reviews:

-- Does the curriculum cover the Common Core State Standards (or California content standards, esp. re Social Studies and Science)?
+- Does the curriculum cover the State Standards (or California content standards, esp. re Social Studies and Science)?

-- Does the curriculum promote the use of key CCSS methods or strategies, such as close reading, text-dependent questions, academic vocabulary, claims supported by evidence and analysis, research, other?
+- Does the curriculum promote the use of key state standards methods or strategies, such as close reading, text-dependent questions, academic vocabulary, claims supported by evidence and analysis, research, other?

 - How “independent study friendly” is the curriculum?
 Can parents implement it in their role as daily teachers and ISTs use it for weekly assigning?

 - What other key elements of a comprehensive curriculum plan should be addressed by any resource in your subject area?